Sandusky's risky legal playbook seen as "mind-boggling"

 In a telephone interview with NBC's Bob Costas that was broadcast on national television, Sandusky said that he is not a pedophile, but he admitted he had showered with young boys.

-By answering questions from a journalist, Sandusky opted to disregard the advice that most defense lawyers give clients who have been criminally charged: keep quiet.
+By answering questions from a journalist, Sandusky opted to disregard the advice that most defence lawyers give clients who have been criminally charged: keep quiet.

 "In terms of the legal consequences, it's nothing but a potentially bad situation for him," said Ronald Allen, a professor at Northwestern University School of Law.
 "Nothing good can come from a prospective defendant giving a public interview.
 From the legal point of view it's really ill-advised."